hackclub/outernet/README.md

 **📻 The Orpheus Show ([#outernet-podcast](https://hackclub.slack.com/archives/C058PP60PFU))**: we're going to bring The Orpheus Show, the community-run Hack Club podcast, live in-person at the outernet!

+**👻 Scarshies ([#scarshies](https://hackclub.slack.com/archives/C05AZ0XCWNQ))**: A story-telling guild!
+We'll be telling scary stories and giving lightning talks with an audience full of plushies and hackers.

 You're welcome to get involved with one of them on Slack or start your own guild with friends!

 ## How can I start a guild?